Lap lengths for reinforcing steel mesh fabric

 Reinforcing steel mesh fabric is used (with and without other reinforcing steel) in concrete members such as floor slabs and walls.
 It resists forces and displacements induced by gravity loads, earthquake shaking, ground movement and shrinkage strains.
 Reinforcing steel mesh fabric is made from wires that are welded together to form sheets.

 Laps need to be able to develop more than the elastic yield strength of the reinforcement, otherwise sudden failure can occur at the lap.
-This may be achieved either by following the Building Code supporting documents, or by an alternative solution proposal.
+This may be achieved either by following the Building Code acceptable solutions and verification methods, or by an alternative solution proposal.

 Verification Method B1/VM1

-The Verification Method B1/VM1 cites the Concrete Structures (Design) Standard NZS 3101:2006 which provides two methods for determining the lap length.
+Verification Method B1/VM1 cites the concrete structures (design) standard NZS 3101:2006, which provides two methods for determining the splice (overlap) length of the welded wire fabric (mesh).
 Both methods will produce a lap that is at least as strong as the characteristic elastic yield strength of the longitudinal wire that is being lapped.
+These methods can be used for plain or deformed mesh, though the amount of overlap required may differ and must therefore be calculated in accordance with NZS 3101.

-Using two cross wires for anchorage: Clause 8.7.6(a) of NZS 3101:2006 requires a lap of one mesh space plus 50mm.
-The minimum is 150mm for plain round wire mesh.
+Using two cross wires for anchorage: Clause 8.7.6(a) of NZS 3101 requires a minimum lap of one mesh space plus 50 mm (and not less than the greater of 150mm or 1.5 times the development length – see clause 8.6.8.2).
 This relies on a cross wire weld developing in shear half the elastic yield strength of the largest mesh wire at the joint.
-This method may be used for both plain and deformed wire mesh.
-Our guidance on reinforcing mesh is based on this method.

 Acceptable Solution B1/AS1